yugr/rust-slides/materials/materials.md

   * Solution: `Vec::with_capacity` + `Vec::spare_capacity_mut` + `Vec::set_len`
   * More materials: no new links
 - Nomicon: Unchecked Uninitialized Memory: https://doc.rust-lang.org/nomicon/unchecked-uninit.html
   * Assignee: yugr
+  * Status: DONE (5m)
+  * Gives some more examples of `MaybeUninit` but nothing new overall
+  * More materials: no new links
+- RFC 2930: Do not require initialized inputs to Read: https://github.com/rust-lang/rfcs/blob/master/text/2930-read-buf.md
+  * Assignee: yugr
   * Status: in progress